Skip navigation links

 Prof. Riccardo Renzi

-Other Courses in English at University of Florence
+Other Courses in English at the University of Florence https://www.unifi.it/en/study-us/degree-programmes/international-courses

-students for information on Study Plan write to
+Erasmus students and International Agreement students, for information on the Study Plan, write to archint@unifi.it (Erasmus office)

-PLEASE NOTE THAT Exam reservation (prenotazione esami) ends 5 days before the exam day, it is a mandatory requirement for be enrolled in the exam
+PLEASE NOTE THAT Exam reservation (prenotazione esami) ends 5 days before the exam day, it is a mandatory requirement to be enrolled in the exam

 https://www.icad.unifi.it/vp-125-exams.html